All Products

 kubectl

-1. Create a file named applicationbackup.yaml in the backup cluster and add the following content to the file:
+1. Create a file named applicationbackup.yaml with the following content:

 apiVersion: csdr.alibabacloud.com/v1beta1